 Listen to “Explosion at Winco No. 9,” “Pearlie Tells What Happened at School,” “Pink Hollyhocks,” and “Milk,” read by Diane Gilliam:

-Winner, 2008 Thomas and Lillie D. Chaffin Award for Appalachian Writing
+Winner of the 2008 Thomas and Lillie D. Chaffin Award for Appalachian Writing

 American Booksellers Association Book Sense Top Ten Poetry Book for 2005

-Winner, Ohioana Library Association Poetry Book of the Year
+Winner of the Ohioana Library Association Poetry Book of the Year

-Finalist, Weatherford Award of the Appalachian Studies Association
+Finalist for the Weatherford Award of the Appalachian Studies Association